Hand Numbness & Arm pain

 What about hand tremors?

 This may be as action tremors or resting tremors.
 They may start less obvious and worsen over time.
-This may lead to a difficulty in lifting items, carrying, hobbies, work and activities with their children.
-Tremors can accompany arm pain and numbness, especially when left untreated.
+This may lead to difficulty in lifting items, carrying, hobbies, work and activities with their children.
+Tremors can accompany arm pain, numbness and tingling, especially when left untreated.